1 in stock

 Length: 2 inches 50.8 mm See photos of pendant next to Australian .10 cent coin for size reference.

 Free Postage & Tracking World Wide!

 Renee Blackwell, I ordered a pendant for my wife’s 40th birthday, and to say she was delighted is an understatement.
 She has a few of your pieces and has enjoyed wearing them over the years, so I was pretty sure she would like another piece.
 Your designs are true works of art.
 Thanks, Larry Perth, Australia

 About Vintage Czechoslovakian Glass Buttons:

-The majority of glass buttons made during the 20th century were made in what is now Czechoslovakia, handmade by skilled button makers.
+The majority of glass buttons made during the 20th century were made in what is now the Czech Republic, handmade by skilled button makers.
 In 1918 to mid 1940’s era, popular styles of glass buttons include pictorial, cut crystal and realistic which is like pictorials.
 Art Deco styles started to appear during the Art Deco period.
 Through the years the button production slowed, especially during WW2, and then started again and skilled button makers refined their skills.
 Some of the most beautiful, colorful glass buttons came from Czechoslovakia.
 Today many vintage glass buttons are referred to as Czech glass.